isabella232/www-project-top-10-card-game/index.md

 7. Launch an Assess Platform Weakness Attack on this site or change the attack vector path and launch an Assess Platform Weakness Attack on any other DC site that is vulnerable due to a previously successful Observation attack.
 No cost.
 8. Change attack vector path and launch a PWN Attack on any other DC site that is now vulnerable due to a previously successful Assess Platform Weakness Attack.
 No cost.

-Assess Web Platform Technical Weaknesses Attack – The purpose of this attack is to evaluate the information gained from the previous phase, craft an effective attack, and assess the technical weaknesses of the opponents DC site web platform.
+<strong>Assess Web Platform Technical Weaknesses Attack</strong> – The purpose of this attack is to evaluate the information gained from the previous phase, craft an effective attack, and assess the technical weaknesses of the opponents DC site web platform.
 If the attack is successful, the TA moves to the Site Application Weakness Evaluation phase.
 If the TA's technical weakness attack is defeated, the round is over.
 See instructions for when an attack phase is defeated.

-Site Application Weakness Evaluation Phase – The purpose of this phase is to evaluate the information gained from the previous phases and craft an attack that will effectively implement the TA’s goals.
+<strong>Site Application Weakness Evaluation Phase</strong> – The purpose of this phase is to evaluate the information gained from the previous phases and craft an attack that will effectively implement the TA’s goals.
 At the beginning of the Site Application Weakness Evaluation phase, the TA has several options:

 1. End the round without additional workload cost.
 2. Draw up to 3 additional attack cards.
 After selecting the best cards for the planned exploit, the TA must discard attack cards so the hand has no more than 5 cards.
 The cost of the additional card draw is to add one workload count to the TA's attacking face card.